BigSoftVideo/DOTEbase/media-player.md

 [![Media player views](images/mediaplayer/player-views.png)](images/mediaplayer/player-views.png)

-1. One format is derived from the Video-cues created in _DOTE_ for the Project in question.
+1. One format is derived from the [Video-cues](https://bigsoftvideo.github.io/DOTE/cues.html) created in _DOTE_ for the Project in question.
 2. Another format is the last known saved view for this media in the Project in _DOTE_.
 3. A third format is the last known saved view for this media in _DOTEbase_ itself.
-This has no connection to views in _DOTE_.
+This has no connection to any of the stored views in _DOTE_.

-The media can be played using the same shortcuts and buttons as familiar in DOTE_.
+The media can be played using the [same shortcuts and buttons as are familiar in DOTE_](https://bigsoftvideo.github.io/DOTE/play.html).